-- 1. Students will be allowed 1.35 minutes per multiple choice test question and alternate format questions; 2 minutes per math calculation question; essay question time allotment to be determined by instructor.
-Time may be rounded up. - 2.
-Student purchased Scantrons may be collected by the faculty prior to each scheduled examination and randomly distributed to students before each examination. - 3.
+Information regarding Scantrons and test booklets are only applicable if written tests are administered.
+1. Students will be allowed 1.35 minutes per multiple choice test question and alternate format questions; 2 minutes per math calculation question; essay question time allotment to be determined by instructor.
+Time may be rounded up.

+- 2. When used, student purchased Scantrons may be collected by the faculty prior to each scheduled examination and randomly distributed to students before each examination. - 3.
 Students are to write their name, date, course number, and exam number on the test booklet and Scantron when used. - 4.
-Students will record answers on the Official Exam Answer Sheet, for fill-in-the-blank, hot spot, ordered response, or any other exam questions that cannot be completed using the Scantron bubbles, students will be directed where to place answers.
+When scantrons are used, students will record answers on the Official Exam Answer Sheet, for fillin-the-blank, hot spot, ordered response, or any other exam questions that cannot be completed using the Scantron bubbles, students will be directed where to place answers.
 Only answers recorded on the Scantron (bubbles) or the Official Exam Answer Sheet provided with the Scantron will be accepted.
 Answers on student test booklets will not be accepted.
-No credit will be given for transcription errors. - 5.
-Faculty will assign student seats before the examination.
+No credit will be given for transcription errors.

+- 5. Faculty will assign student seats before the examination.
 Adequate space will be placed between seats and alternate seats will be used whenever possible. - 6.
-Students may not have anything on their desks except pencils, highlighter, test booklet, scantron, and hard candies.
+Students may not have anything on their desks except for laptop or tablet for computerized testing, pencils, highlighter, test booklet & Scantron when used, and hard candies.
 The brim or bill of a hat may not be in the forward position.
-Calculators will be provided. - 7.
+Calculators will be provided, or will be available via ExamSoft. - 7.
 All student possessions must be placed at the front and/or back of the classroom.
-All cell phones, smart devices (including smart watches) and electronics must be turned off and secured with student belongings. - 8.
-Test booklets must be turned in after completing the exam. - 9.
+All cell phones, smart devices (including smart watches) and electronics (except laptop or tablet for computerized testing) must be turned off and secured with student belongings. - 8.
+When used, test booklets must be turned in after completing the exam. - 9.
 Students who are absent on an exam day must follow the guidelines for exam make-up as described in each course syllabus. - 10.
 First semester nursing students will be provided a list of rounding rules related to medication calculations that can be used for testing purposes.
-It is expected that after the first semester, nursing students are familiar with these rules and will not be allowed to use the list for testing purposes.
+It is expected that after the first semester, nursing students are familiar with these rules and will not be allowed to use the list for testing purposes. - 11.
+ExamSoft student will receive a password to download the exam, students must download the exam prior to the scheduled examination time. - 12.
+ExamSoft Once testing has begun, students may not leave the testing area until the exam has been completed and uploaded. - 13.
+ExamSoft At the completion of computerized testing, students must return scratch paper to faculty, if provided, upload the exam, and show faculty the "green screen" before leaving the testing area. - 14.
+ExamSoft Student's musts follow all ExamSoft protocols and guidelines provided by faculty applicable for computerized testing via laptop or tablet.